BlockchainCommons/developer-web-site/_pages/envelope-gstp.md

 ## Overview

-Gordian Sealed Transaction Protocol (GSTP) is a secure, distributed, transport-agnostic communication method for two or more parties built on the Gordian Envelope specification.
+Gordian Sealed Transaction Protocol (GSTP) is a secure, distributed, transport-agnostic communication method for two or more parties built on the [Gordian Envelope](/envelope/) specification.

 This means:

 * **Secure.** Messages are protected by both signatures and encryption.
 * **Distributed.** State is securely preserved as part of the messages.
 * **Transport-Agnostic.** Less secure or less reliable transportation methods such as Bluetooth, NFCs, or QRs can be used.
+Even sneaker net!

 GSTP allows for the transmission of data where the sender needs to be verified and/or the data needs to be protected.

 <img src="/assets/images/gstp-overview.jpeg" style="border: 2px solid white !important">

+GSTP support encryption, signatures, and [Encrypted State Continuations (ESC)](/envelope/esc/) for stateless scalability, GSTP works in client-server or peer-to-peer architectures, transforming any insecure channel into cryptographically secured pipes without requiring trusted infrastructure or intermediaries.

 ## Why is GSTP Important?